Fossil finds 🢔 Biological wonders 🢔 Categories of wonders

 First petrified bones of dinosaurs were found in rocky outcrops at the beach west from Inverloch, some 200 km to the east from Dinosaur Cove.
 This discovery was made in 1905.

 Dinosaur Cove was discovered 75 years later – on 13 December 1980.
 Back then a group of enthusiasts was searching remnants of dinosaurs along the beaches of Victoria already for several years.
 They had some success – there were made some scattered, interesting findings.
 But a site in a small cove west from Glenaire was exceptionally rich with remnants of ancient reptiles.
-At the evening of discovery day, it got named – Dinosaur Cove.
+On the evening of discovery day, it got named – Dinosaur Cove.

 Unfortunately further enthusiasm was stifled by a quick assessment of chances to get the bones out of cliffs: fossils were concentrated in a narrow strip in up to 0.3 m thick layer.
 This layer was at the base of the cliff, up to 90 m high and consisting for the most part, of hard rocks.
 The narrow strip was directed inside the cliff.
 Even access to this site was risky.

-Thus researchers decided to look for some other dinosaur site which would be easier to mine.
+Thus researchers decided to look for some other dinosaur site that would be easier to mine.
 For some years – until 1984 – Dinosaur Cove was silent but this rich find of unknown beings was not forgotten.
 A large group of volunteers, some miners, and paleontologists led by Patricia Vickers-Rich and Thomas H.Rich made a desperate attempt to cut through the hard rock.
 Over 16 days they managed to carve through some tons of rocks.
 This hard work paid off – there were found 80 dinosaur bones.

 Since then there was started real mining of dinosaurs.
-Works are ongoing nearly every summer, numerous volunteers and heavy equipment is involved.
-1 kg of fossil-bearing rock requires removal of approximately 30 kg of hard rock above it.
+Works are ongoing nearly every summer, numerous volunteers and heavy equipment are involved.
+1 kg of fossil-bearing rock requires the removal of approximately 30 kg of hard rock above it.
 Work is permanently led by Patricia Vickers-Rich and Thomas Rich.

 Geological records of Gondwana times

-The valuable fossil finds here are confined to the sandstone of Lower Cretaceous period, they are 100 – 110 million years old.
+The valuable fossil finds here are confined to the sandstone of the Lower Cretaceous period, they are 100 – 110 million years old.